Margot Robbie & Saoirse Ronan's Orange Wigs Alone Are Oscar-Worthy In

 Of course, that wasn't the only tension in their relationship.
 Mary, a Catholic, had long eyed the throne in England, knowing she'd have the support of English Catholics.
 Ultimately, she abdicated the throne in Scotland (it belonged, then, to her son, a literal baby), and went to England to find refuge with Elizabeth.
 Spoiler: That didn't go so well for her.
 Elizabeth imprisoned her cousin and, eventually, had her executed after uncovering an assassination plot that Mary (probably) knew about.

-Get a taste of what's to come in the latest trailer below:

-Enough drama for the moment, though.
+Anyway, enough drama.
 Let's get back to their lewks.
 Both women were extravagant and adorned their fiery locks with headpieces and jewels.
 Surprisingly, the styles Ronan and Robbie rock in the trailer aren't too far off from some of the historical paintings of the queens.
-Robbie even boasts Queen Elizabeth's coveted high cheekbones.
+Robbie even boasts Queen Elizabeth's coveted high cheekbones!
 Still, that hasn't stopped people online from comparing Robbie's aesthetic to the Queen of Hearts.

 While some history buffs are arguing about the film's historical accuracy, others have pointed out the actual biggest dilemma: Who is going to win the Oscar for Best Actress?